Owen Miller Player Props: Brewers vs. Braves

-On Sunday, Owen Miller (hitting .211 in his past 10 games) and the Milwaukee Brewers face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 2:10 PM ET.
+Owen Miller, with a slugging percentage of .250 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Yonny Chirinos on the mound, July 28 at 7:20 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Braves.
+In his last game he had a hitless performance (0-for-1) against the Reds.

 Owen Miller Game Info & Props vs. the Braves